 (Common in older Outlook versions – Outlook 2007, Outlook 2010)

 “Your organization’s policies are preventing us from completing this action for you.
 For more info, please contact your help desk.”

 (Common in latest Outlook versions – Outlook 2013, Outlook 2016 and Outlook 2019)

 “General failure.
 The URL was: http://www.xxx-url.com.
 The system cannot find the file specified.”

 All these errors are from different versions of Outlook indicating that you no longer can access the inserted hyperlink in the received email.
-This BLOCKED prefix appears when you hover the mouse pointer on the hyperlink.
+This links in Outlook are prefixed with BLOCKED issue appears when you hover the mouse pointer on the hyperlink.
 First, let us know some of the possible reasons for this issue and then head on to the feasible solutions.

 Recommended: Free Methods to Repair PST Files

 What could be the possible causes?